Fandi63/Injectorjs/README.md

 # Injectorjs

 Javascript inject template for Google Chrome
-It is using custom StellarVue framework
+It is using custom StellarVue Framework